 One study found that, among patients diagnosed with COVID-19, 33 percent developed a neuropsychiatric disorder during the first six months of recovery.
 In the same period of time, nearly 13 percent of patients recovering from COVID-19 developed a neuropsychiatric disorder without having any prior history of such disorders.
 The risk for developing a neuropsychiatric disorder is greatest for patients who experienced severe COVID-19.
 The neuropsychiatric disorders studied include intracranial hemorrhage, ischemic stroke, Parkinsonism, Guillain-Barre syndrome, encephalitis, dementia, mood disorders, anxiety disorders, psychotic disorders, and substance use disorders, among others.

 One study found that people who recover from COVID-19 have an estimated 40 percent heightened risk of developing diabetes for up to a year following the initial infection.
 This risk exists even for people who had only mild symptoms of COVID-19 and the condition predominantly manifests as Type 2 Diabetes.
 Patients who were hospitalized or admitted to intensive care during their acute COVID-19 infection have roughly triple the risk of developing diabetes compared to people who did not have COVID-19.
 Another study found a significantly higher rate of new-onset diabetes in patients with COVID-19, which is associated with higher mortality rates and adverse events.
+A systematic and meta-analysis published in November 2022 found that COVID-19 survivors have a 66 percent increased chance of developing diabetes.

 COVID-19 increases the risk of developing chronic kidney disease and acute kidney injury.
 Types of kidney damage include “inflammation, kidney fibrosis, and abnormal kidney gene expression.”
 Patients who experienced severe COVID-19 are at the highest risk of developing these conditions.
 This risk endures for at least thirty days following a diagnosis with COVID-19.
 One study found that 35 percent of patients had reduced kidney function six months after recovering from COVID-19.
 Some patients may recover from kidney damage caused by COVID-19, but some damage to the kidneys caused by COVID-19 may be permanent.
 The long-term effects of COVID-19 on the kidneys are largely unknown.